natedwhite/NotionSketch/README.md

 2. Open `NotionSketch.xcodeproj` in Xcode.
 3. Build and run on an iPad Simulator or Device.

+You can also look into something like [Sidestore](https://sidestore.io) to have it stay without having to rebuild it

 ### 3. App Configuration

 1. Launch NotionSketch.